noorkoul/College-programs/README.md

 # College-programs
-This repository contains the different programs of C Noor javaid koul
+This repository contains the different programs of C.
+/n
+Noor javaid koul